arduino/help-center-content/content/Software Support/Upload/If-the-Arduino-IDE-freezes-or-is-unresponsive.md

 Learn what to do if the Arduino IDE hangs, freezes, or otherwise becomes unresponsive.

+> [!NOTE]
-> **Note:** This article covers performance issues with the Arduino IDE application, not [errors when uploading](https://support.arduino.cc/hc/en-us/articles/4402764401554).
+> This article covers performance issues with the Arduino IDE application, not [errors when uploading](https://support.arduino.cc/hc/en-us/articles/4402764401554).

 ## Restart Arduino IDE